xopto/pyxopto/docs/source/mcvox/simulator_options.rst

   Note that packed structures can lead to significant performance degradation of the MonteCarlo kernel.
 This option is the last resort if the fields of the OpenCL and host structures cannot be properly aligned.
-  When declaring a new OPenCL or host structure, always start the declaration with the largest data type and move towards smaller data types.
+  When declaring OPenCL or host structures always start with the largest data type and move towards smaller data types.
 Use data types that are of size no less than 4 bytes.